An adventurous trip for families and nature lovers of all ages.

 What can I expect from the accommodation in Costa Rica?

-There is a fantastic range of accommodation in Costa Rica – from luxurious eco lodges to small boutique style hotels.
-We often mix and match different styles of hotels, because at times it’s the place we’re visiting that is more important and sometimes you will have to lower your expectations slightly for a night or two, to experience the best the country has to offer.
+There is a fantastic range of accommodation in Costa Rica – from luxurious eco-lodges to small boutique-style hotels.
+We often mix and match different styles of accommodation, because at times it’s linked to the place you’re visiting and that is often more important.

 What are the Health and Medical services like in Costa Rica?

-Compared to other Latin American countries, the public and private health facilities and services, are of a very high standard with skilled medical staff and excellent hospitals with state of the art facilities in the bigger cities.
-The World Health Organisation rate the country’s health care system among the best in the world.
+The World Health Organisation rates Costa Rica’s health care system among the best in the world.
+You’ll find highly skilled medical staff, and excellent hospitals with state of the art facilities in the bigger cities.
 Pharmacists are trained and licensed to diagnose minor ailments and prescribe certain medication.
-However, if you are on medication, make sure you have plenty with you and have a copy of your prescription with you in case you run out.
+However, if you are on medication make sure you have plenty with you and have a copy of your prescription with you just in case you run out.

 Do I need travel insurance to visit Costa Rica?

-We highly recommend that you have the right type of travel insurance that will cover your medical expenses, baggage loss, accidents and personal liability and repatriation.
-We offer a wide variety of activities like zip lining, kayaking, rafting, diving and hiking, so it’s good to know beforehand that you are covered for all the activities you may be interested in.
-Don’t forget to disclose any pre-existing medical conditions you have when you purchase your insurance.
+We highly recommend that you have the right type of travel insurance that will cover medical expenses, baggage loss, accidents, and personal liability and repatriation.
+We offer a wide variety of activities such as ziplining, kayaking, rafting, horse-riding, diving, and hiking, so it’s good to know beforehand that you are covered for all the activities you may be interested in.
+Remember to disclose any pre-existing medical conditions you have when you purchase your insurance.

 Do I have to pay a departure tax when leaving Costa Rica?

-Not every traveller leaving Costa Rica has to pay a departure tax of $29, when leaving the country.
-We will let you know if you do.
-If this is the case then you will have to go to a designated desk with your ticket where you pay where the tax either in US Dollars or Colones.
-Try to avoid paying by credit or debit card, as you end up paying a lot in interest for a relatively small charge.
+Not every traveller leaving Costa Rica has to pay a departure tax and we will you know if you do.
+If this is the case you will need to go to a designated desk with your ticket where you will pay the tax either in US Dollars or Colones.
+Currently this is $29 per person.
+Try to avoid paying by credit or debit card, as you can end up paying a lot in card fees for a relatively small charge.
 Cash is best.

-The country has a relatively modern telecommunication infrastructure and the second highest internet coverage, but also one of the slowest internet connections in Latin America.
-Hotels usually provide free WiFi and internet is usually available in the major tourist places.
+The country has a relatively modern telecommunications infrastructure, and whilst it has the second highest internet coverage in Latin America, internet speed here is one of the slowest.
+Hotels usually provide free Wi-Fi and internet is usually available in the major tourism areas.

 Can I use my mobile phone in Costa Rica?

-Over 40% of the country is covered by 4G networks, but mountains and forests can restrict your mobile phone reception.
-You’ll get the best service along the main roads, and the state-owned Kölbi offers the best geographical coverage.
-To avoid any high calling charges, you should contact your provider before you travel and check their international roaming charges.
-You can buy a Costa Rican ‘pay as you go’ reloadable SIM card at the ICE (Kölbi) desk (look out for the Frog sign) at the airport in the baggage claim area.
-This means that you will have a Costa Rican number for the duration of your stay.
+Over 40% of the country is covered by 4G networks, however be aware that the mountains and forests can restrict your mobile phone reception.
+You’ll get the best service along the main roads, and state-owned service provider Kölbi offers the best geographical coverage.
+In an effort to avoid any high call charges, you should contact your provider before you travel and check their international roaming charges.
+You can buy a Costa Rican ‘pay as you go’ reloadable SIM card at the ICE (Kölbi) desk at the airport in the baggage claim area – look out for the ‘green Frog with pink eyes’ logo.
+Getting a SIM card here means you will have a Costa Rican number for the duration of your stay.
 However, you can only do this if your phone is unlocked and accepts other SIM cards.
-The other option would be to buy a pre-paid phone card (tarjeta telefonica) at the airport and in most supermarkets, pharmacies and gift shops.
-You can use these cards at any pay phone of land line in your hotel room.
-Dial 197 or 199 (depending on the card you have bought), followed by the number on the back of the card and then the number you want to dial including your country code.
+The other option would be to buy a pre-paid phone card (tarjeta telefonica) – you can buy these at the airport and from most supermarkets, pharmacies, and gift shops.
+You can use these cards at any payphone or land line in your hotel room.
+Dial 197 or 199 (depending on the card you have bought), followed by the number on the back of the card, and then the number you want to dial including your country code.

 What is the food like in Costa Rica?

 Traditional dishes are rice, black beans and locally available vegetables or fruit.
-You can find Sodas (small diners) all over the country and eat very cheaply (under $5).
-On the Caribbean coast the food is more Afro-Caribbean influenced and cooked in coconut milk with fresh fish and fried plantain.
+You can find Sodas (small diners) all over the country, where you can eat very cheaply (under $5).
+On the Caribbean coast the food is more Afro-Caribbean influenced and you’ll find more dishes cooked in coconut milk, fresh fish, and fried plantain for example.
 Hotel restaurants usually serve a choice of traditional dishes and international cuisine.
-If you’re eating out restaurants in tourist areas serve a variety of fish and, meat dishes.
-More recently Italian and Chinese food has become very popular and especially the sushi served in restaurants are of a very high standard.
+If you’re eating out, restaurants in tourist areas serve a variety of fish and meat dishes.
+More recently Italian and Asian food has become very popular, and sushi served in restaurants tends to be of a very high standard.

-Can vegetarians and vegans be catered for in Costa Rica?
+Are vegetarians and vegans catered for in Costa Rica?

 Are credit cards accepted in Costa Rica?

-Visa is the most widely accepted credit card in Costa Rica followed by American Express and Mastercard, but do check with your bank before you travel what fees they charge to avoid any unexpected surprises.
-Some places offer discounts if you pay by cash, as they are aware of the high credit card surcharges
+Visa and Mastercard are the most widely accepted credit cards in Costa Rica, followed by American Express.
+Do check what fees are charged by your bank before you travel though to avoid any unexpected surprises.
+Some places offer discounts if you pay in cash as they otherwise model their pricing to cover their own costs of processing card payments.

-What type of a charger do I need in Costa Rica?
+What type of charger or adapter do I need in Costa Rica?

 Costa Rica’s electric current is 110V AC at 60Hz.
 Plugs are two flat prongs (same as the USA), so you will need a US adapter if you’re coming from Europe.